Measuring the primordial gravitational-wave background in the presence of astrophysical foregrounds: Abstract

 \section{Abstract}

 Primordial gravitational waves are expected to create a stochastic background encoding information about the early Universe that may not be accessible by other means.
-However, the primordial background is obscured by an astrophysical foreground, consisting of gravitational waves from compact binaries.
+However, the primordial background is obscured by an astrophysical foreground consisting of gravitational waves from compact binaries.
 We demonstrate a Bayesian method for estimating the primordial background in the presence of an astrophysical foreground.
 Since the background and foreground signal parameters are estimated simultaneously, there is no subtraction step, and therefore we avoid astrophysical contamination of the primordial measurement, sometimes referred to as ``residuals.''
 Additionally, since we include the non-Gaussianity of the astrophysical foreground in our model, this method represents the statistically optimal approach to the simultaneous detection of a multi-component stochastic background.

 {\em Introduction.}---Detection of a cosmological gravitational-wave background from the early Universe is one of the most ambitious goals of gravitational-wave astronomy.
-Broadly speaking, there are two scenarios which may give rise to primordial backgrounds: inflationary scenarios and phase-transition scenarios~\cite{maggiore}.
+There are several scenarios which may give rise to primordial backgrounds, including inflationary scenarios and phase-transition scenarios~\cite{maggiore}.
 Inflationary models in general produce a gravitational-wave background through the amplification of vacuum fluctuations~\cite{inflation, Turner:1996ck, Easther:2006vd, Guzzetti:2016mkm}.
-In the simplest form of inflation, the dimensionless energy density of the background,
+In the slow-roll inflation model, the dimensionless energy density of the background,

 is expected to be $\Omega_\text{gw}(f)\approx 10^{-15}$ across many orders of magnitude in frequency $f$~\cite{maggiore}.
 Here, $d\rho_\text{gw}$ is the gravitational-wave energy density between $f$ and $f+df$ while $\rho_c$ is the critical energy density for a flat universe.